Helping aspiring farmers to afford land

 High property taxes represent a major start-up cost for new farmers.
-Texas law provides that land used primarily for raising food is taxed on its “agricultural value” rather than its development value.
-But not only must the land be used principally for agriculture, it must have been used that way for at least 5 of the preceding 7 years.
+Texas law provides that land used primarily for raising food is taxed at a lower rate, but not only must the land be used principally for agriculture, it must have been used that way for at least 5 of the preceding 7 years.

-The high taxes during the farm start-up period are exacerbated by several factors:
+The high taxes during the farm start-up period are aggravated by several factors:

-- Farming has high startup capital requirements and does not start paying dividends for years.
+- Farming requires a significant investment to buy land and get started, but it does not pay dividends for years.
 Cattle take time to grow to market weight, orchards take years to bear fruit, and soil takes years to improve to provide good harvests.

 - Most farms have a very small profit margin, and many beginning farms operate at a net loss.

-SB 330 and HB 950 address this issue by reducing the waiting period for agricultural valuation to one year for two groups:
+SB 330 and HB 950 address this issue by reducing the waiting period for agricultural valuation to one year for:

 - Young, beginning farmers, defined as those under the age of 35 who have not been the principal operator of a farm for more than ten years.

-Call or email your State Representative and Senator to urge him or her to support HB 950 and SB 330 and help move the bill forward.
-A phone call has the greatest impact and allows you to find out how they stand on this bill.
-Remember to keep the conversation polite and to-the-point.
+Call or email your State Representative to urge him or her to support HB 950 and SB 330 and help move the bill forward.
+A phone call has the greatest impact, just remember to keep the conversation polite and to-the-point.

-You can find out who your representatives are by going to www.fyi.legis.state.tx.us or calling the Texas Capitol Switchboard at 512-463-4630.
+You can find out who your representative is by going to www.fyi.legis.state.tx.us or calling the Texas Capitol Switchboard at 512-463-4630.

-If you call after hours, you can simply leave a message:
+If you call after hours, you can leave a message:

 “Hi, my name is ____, and I am a constituent.
-I am calling to urge Representative/Senator ______ to co-author HB 950/SB 330, the Tax Relief for Young and Veteran Farmers Bill, and to help the bill move forward as quickly as possible.
-I would like to know where my Representative/Senator stands on this issue, please.
-You can call me back at _________.”
+I am calling to urge Representative ______ to co-author HB 950/SB 330, the Tax Relief for Young and Veteran Farmers Bill, and to help the bill move forward as quickly as possible.”

-If you prefer email, your Representative’s email address is simply FirstName.LastName@house.texas.gov, and your Senator’s email address is email@example.com.
+If you prefer email, your Representative’s email address is FirstName.LastName@house.texas.gov